mduleone/crapshoot/README.md

 ### Running the server

-On your host, now that you have appropriate environment variables in place and have successfully run `yarn build:server`, the `build` directory is ready to be deployed!
+On your host, now that you have appropriate environment variables in place and have successfully run `yarn build`, the `build` directory is ready to be deployed!
 Navigate into the `build` directory and run `node server` to get it started, and that's it!
 Navigate to `your-domain.com:PORT/your-root-route` to see your app.
 We recommend using [`forever`](https://github.com/foreverjs/forever) to keep your application running.

 ## License